6 Tips for Using Your Electric Space Heater Safely

 Keep Space Heaters Away From People and Objects

-Space heaters typically generate hotter air than what is blown out of your vents.
+Space heaters typically generate hotter air than air from your vents.
 That means you’ll want to position your space heater in an area where it doesn’t directly blow on any objects or walls.
 You should also keep your space heater at least three feet away from anything that could catch fire, including decorations, drapes and furniture.
 Lastly, you don’t want to position your space heater too close if it’s blowing directly at you or someone else.

 Keep Your Space Heater Away From Water